JuliaML/MLDatasets.jl/docs/src/index.md

 ## Download location

-MLDatasets.jl is build on top of the package [`DataDeps.jl`](https://github.com/oxinabox/DataDeps.jl).
+MLDatasets.jl is built on top of the package [`DataDeps.jl`](https://github.com/oxinabox/DataDeps.jl).
-To load the data the package looks for the necessary files in various locations (see [`DataDeps.jl`](https://github.com/oxinabox/DataDeps.jl#configuration) for more information on how to configure such defaults).
+To load the data, the package looks for the necessary files in various locations (see [`DataDeps.jl`](https://github.com/oxinabox/DataDeps.jl#configuration) for more information on how to configure such defaults).
 If the